hansewu/PixelStyle/README.md

-# PixelStyle  - a open source photo editor
+# PixelStyle  - an powerful photo editor with open source

 # Features